Bachelor of Applied Science

 Learn to use computation as a universal tool to communicate, express ideas and solve problems in various fields, from system administration and software development to information management and digital design.

-Students working toward a Bachelor of Applied Science degree in Informatics will learn the core ideas of Informatics in a discipline-independent form, then in the context of specific focus areas, including system administration, software development, information management and digital design.
+As a student working toward a Bachelor of Applied Science with an emphasis in Informatics, you’ll develop a strong base of theoretical and practical interdisciplinary experiences.
+You’ll also learn core Informatics concepts, first in a discipline-independent form, then in the context of specific focus areas, including system administration, software development, information management and digital design.

 This degree is designed for students transferring coursework from regionally accredited and/or military institutions.
-During the application process, the submission of a resume and goal statement is required for professional admission to the program.
-Before applying, we recommend that you discuss your background with a program adviser.
-Contact firstname.lastname@example.org or 520-621-0898 for a referral.
+During the application process, you must submit a resume and goal statement for professional admission to the program.
+Before applying, we recommend discussing your background with a program adviser.
+Contact email@example.com or 520-621-0898 for a referral.